fenago/Grokking-Deep-Learning/Lab_10.md

 So far, so good.
 The matrix has a row (vector) for each word in the vocabulary.
 Now, how will you forward propagate?
-Well, forward propagation always starts with the question, “How will the inputs be encoded?”
+Well, forward propagation always starts with the question, "How will the inputs be encoded?"
 In the case of word embeddings, you obviously can’t pass in the words themselves, because the words don’t tell you which rows in self.weight to forward propagate with.
 Instead, as you hopefully remember from chapter 11, you forward propagate indices.
 Fortunately, NumPy supports this operation: